KenanBek/tutorial-django-ajax/README.md

 * **wsgi.py** - WSGI application module

 Source code for each part of tutorial is in sample application folders (eg. sample1, sample2, etc.).

+# Using

+To properly work with this example you need to be installed follwoing libraries:

+* Python 2.7
+* Django 1.6

+To run samples just run following commands on your favorite console:

+  python manage.py syncdb
+  python manage.py runserver

+First command will create databe if it is not exists or migrate data if it is exists.
+Second ccommand will run local server on address http://localhost:8000/.